Fraser Highway Widening - SkyTrain Advance Works

 The project is following the regulatory environmental permitting process.

-Phase 1: Fraser Highway widening from east of 96 Avenue to 148 Street was substantially completed in fall/winter 2021 and is anticipated to be fully completed by spring/summer 2022.
+Phase 1: Fraser Highway widening from east of 96 Avenue to 148 Street was completed by summer 2022.

-Phase 2: Construction of road widening from George Junction to east of 96 Avenue will commence in spring 2022 and is anticipated to be complete by fall/winter of 2022.
+Phase 2: Construction of road widening from George Junction to east of 96 Avenue will commence in spring 2022 and is anticipated to be complete by spring 2023.

 - Corporate Report: Award of Contract for Road Works on Fraser Highway as part of Early Works for Surrey-Langley SkyTrain - July 12, 2021